Ibn Nubata

 Ibn Nubata was the son of a Hadith scholar and from early youth his interest in poetry emerged in short poems he wrote.
 Born in Fusṭāṭ, in 1316 he left Cairo for Damascus and lived there until 1360, taking short stays in Hama and Aleppo.
-However, the Sultan An-Nasir al-Hasan ordered his return to Cairo.
+However, the Sultan An-Nasir Hasan ordered his return to Cairo.

 Ibn Nubata, alongside Ṣafīddīn al-Ḥillī, was one of the two most celebrated Arab poets of the 14th century.

 Ibn Nubata died on October 14, 1366 (8 Safar 768 AH), and is buried in the Qalawun cemetery of Al-Mansur Qalawun.

 Ibn Nubāta was a seminal writer in the development of the epigrammatic poetic form known as maqṭūʿ: al-Qaṭr an-Nubātī is thought to be the first sole-authored collection of poems in this genre.